01 Introduction

 GET

-Variables for one machine
+Variables of a machine

 machines/{uuid}/productivity-metrics